 What is a lumen?

-As runners, we want a headlamp that’s bright enough to light up rocks and other terrain features underfoot, yet we also want enough battery power to last until we get where we’re going — whether that’s back to the trailhead or through the entire night.
-And we don’t want our headlamps to weigh too much.
-However, if you want as much light as possible, the Nitecore HC35 has a turbo mode where you can outshine the moon at 2,700 lumens for 45 minutes.
+As runners, we want a headlamp bright enough to illuminate rocks and other terrain features underfoot.
+However, we also want enough battery power to last until we get where we’re going — whether back to the trailhead or through the entire night.
+We also don’t want our headlamps to weigh too much.
+Therefore, we always seek the right balance to meet our specific needs.

 Meghan Hicks uses the Petzl Iko Core to light the way on runs that start before dawn.
 Photo: iRunFar/Eszter Horanyi